Z1 Battle Royale: Development

 The game was fully released out of early access on February 28, 2018, with updates to combat, gameplay, and a new gamemode known as Auto Royale.
 The update also launched "Season 1", introducing a new updated scoring system that rewards players who get kills and place well in matches consistently.
 A week after release, it was announced that the game would be going back to free-to-play.
 It was released in early access for the PlayStation 4 on May 22, 2018, gaining over ten million players in over a month, and was officially released on August 7, 2018.
 The game features a seasonal battle pass option that offers character cosmetics.

 In March 2019, the game was rebranded as Z1 Battle Royale under the development of NantG Mobile.
 The update reverted the majority of the changes made to the game's mechanics, weapon balancing, and user interface to a build of the game from early 2017.
 In addition, a new mission system, as well as ranked play, including monthly tournaments between the top 75 players in a region, were added.
 The following month it was announced that the game's development would be handed back over to Daybreak Games, with NantG citing the "many challenges" arriving from the confusion the game caused by having both themselves and Daybreak managing the same game under two separate brands as the reason why.
 Just Survive would later be cancelled in October 2018.

+In September 2023, Ji Ham, the CEO of Daybreak Games and Enad Global 7, announced that a redevelopment of H1Z1 is in the works.
+However, this will not be connected to the Battle Royale mode but rather to the previously discontinued game "Just Survive" According to Ji Ham, development is planned to begin in the first quarter of 2024, with a targeted release in 2026.